SchornacklabSLCU/amfinder/README.md

 ### Installation instructions

+1. Windows users only: install [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about) to get access to a Unix-like terminal.
-1. Install **Python 3.7** from the [official website](https://www.python.org/) or from your package manager.
+2. Install **Python 3.7** from the [official website](https://www.python.org/) or from your package manager.
-2. Download AMFinder sources from Github, and extract the archive.
+3. Download AMFinder sources from Github, and extract the archive.
-3. Move to the `amf` folder.
+4. Move to the `amf` folder.
-4. Open a terminal, run `export PYTHON=<path>`, replacing `<path>` with the path to Python 3.7.
+5. Open a terminal, run `export PYTHON=<path>`, replacing `<path>` with the path to Python 3.7.
-5. Run `./install.sh`.
+6. Run `./install.sh`.
 If needed, add executable permissions with: `chmod +x install.sh`.
 Should the variable `PYTHON` not be set, the script will use the output of `which python3` instead.

 **Important:** Before using `amf` for training or prediction (see next section), you will need to activate its Python virtual environment.
 To that end, open a terminal in the `amf` directory and run the command `source amfenv/bin/activate` to activate the virtual environment.
 Your terminal prompt will change to `(amfenv) $`.
 Once you are done with `amf`, you can deactivate the environment by running the command `deactivate`.